 Dr. Daniel Cameron: Inside Lyme Podcast

-Lyme Podcast: Man with Lyme disease and stroke
+Man with Lyme disease and stroke.
+An Inside Lyme podcast.

 Welcome to an Inside Lyme case study.
 I find that the best way to get to know Lyme disease is through reviewing actual cases.
 I will be discussing an 83-year-old-man with Lyme disease and stroke in this Inside Lyme podcast.